Revive a Room Using Color

 Step 8.
 Clean Up

 Good brushes will last for many years if you treat them well.
 Use a brush comb to separate bristles that stick together near the heel of the brush.
-Rinse the brush out in either water or paint thinner.
-When the water or paint thinner runs clear, thoroughly shake out any excess liquid.
+Rinse the brush out in water.
+When the water runs clear, thoroughly shake out any excess liquid.
 Put the brush back in its protective sleeve or hang it on a nail or hook.

 - Don't throw used paint thinner down the drain.
 Some states don't even allow it.
 Find out where and how you can properly dispose of any used paint thinner.